Automation promises to help you take care of your day-to-day business needs with little to no effort, so you can focus on the bigger ticket items.

 5. Automate your product review process

-On the other hand, any 1- and 2-star reviews are immediately tracked in a spreadsheet and a support ticket is created with customer service to reach out to the reviewer and determine what went wrong with the product or buying experience.
+On the other hand, any one- and two-star reviews are immediately tracked in a spreadsheet and a support ticket is created with customer service to reach out to the reviewer and determine what went wrong with the product or buying experience.

 7. Automate your inventory management and reordering for low-stock items